-I was glad when Karen H Kerr decided the theme of breads with levain or tangzhong for October 2017.
+I was glad when Karen H Kerr decided the theme of bread with levain or tangzhong for October 2017.
 This was time to make Hokkaido milk bread recipe with tangzhong.

 What is tagzhong?
 Is this what you just asked?
 Hang in, I will explain the tangzhong method a little later.